Prenuptial Agreements: Benefits, Limitations, Enforceability and Importance

 Since couples cannot possibly know what is in the best interest of their future or existing children so far ahead of time, time-sharing (custody) provisions and amounts of child support that is written into a prenuptial agreement cannot not be enforced.

-Section 61.079, Florida Statutes, lists the following reasons for which a court can decide to not enforce a prenuptial or postnuptial agreement:
+Section 61.079, Florida Statutes, lists the following reasons for which a court can decide to not enforce a prenuptial agreement:

 If a spouse did not execute the agreement voluntarily, or it was a product of fraud, duress, coercion, or overreaching, it becomes unenforceable according to Section 61.079(7)(a), Florida Statutes.